mkulaczkowski/clusterone-tutorials/tensorboard/README.md

 - [Git](https://git-scm.com/)
 - TensorFlow 1.5+.
 Install it like this: `pip install tensorflow==1.7.0` (although the code may run with later versions, the code was written and tested using TF 1.7)
 - The Clusterone Python library.
 Install it with `pip install clusterone`
-- GitHub account (to run on Clusterone).
-Create an account for free on [https://github.com/](https://github.com/).
 - Clusterone account (to run on Clusterone).
 Create an account for free on [https://clusterone.com/](https://clusterone.com/).

 For part 2 of the tutorial, you also need the following Python packages: